al3xandr3/al3xandr3.github.io/_posts/2008-01-14-visualizing-data-processing-ruby.md

  * Time.
  * Localization(country).

-_facts:_ are generally numeric data that captures specific values.
+_measures:_ are generally numeric data that captures specific values.

 _dimensions:_ contain the reference information that gives each transaction its context.
 When dimensions are created they should be as enriched with most